 ▲ Nonbinary: Any gender that is not entirely male or female.
 I am a nonbinary man, my bigender identity makes me nonbinary, and asteresque is a nonbinary gender.

 ▲ Asteresque: An unaligned neutral gender that is similar to neutrois but is not genderless nor ambiguous.
-This term is slowly replacing neutrois for me but I'm not entirely out yet.

 ▲ Aporagender: A gender unrelated to the binary or anything in between but with a strong gendered feeling.
 My astereseque identity is an aporagender.